 W = 0, R = 0 The data in the request message is written into a register as dictated by the address pointer.
 The same address point is then used to read back the data.
-The GCP slave device SHOULD perform a true internal write followed by a true internal read rather than just echoing the data back.
-This command allows the GCP master to verify that the correct values where written.
+This command allows the GCP master to verify that the correct values were written.
+See the requirement below this table.
 W = 0, R = 1 The data in the request message is written into a register.
 The response message has a return code but no data.